Geodesic Length Distribution in Sparse Network Ensembles: Sparse general random network

 Evidently this is an equi-sized partition: which generates the index-map:

-where $\boldsymbol{1}_{X}$ is the indicator function, and the distribution vector:
+where $\mathbb{I}_{X}$ is the indicator function, and the distribution vector:

-where $\boldsymbol{u}$ is the all-ones vector of size $m$.
-We can also define the block matrix $B_m$, by invoking a likelihood-maximization argument.
-Consider networks sampled from the original random graph model, and nodes labeled according to $f_m$, then the maximum likelihood estimate (MLE) of the block matrix---see Eq. \ref{eq:sbm_mle} and Appendix \ref{sec:apdx_gcsbm}---would asymptotically approach the average affinities between blocks defined by the above partition.
-Consequently, define the block matrix $B_m$ as:
+where $\ones{m}$ is the all-ones vector of size $m$.
+We can also define the block matrix $\mat{B}_m$, by invoking a likelihood-maximisation argument.
+Consider networks sampled from the original general random graph model, and nodes labelled according to $f_m$, then the maximum likelihood estimate (MLE) of the block matrix---see Eq. \eqref{eq:sbm_mle} and Appendix \ref{sec:apdx_gcsbm}---would asymptotically approach the average affinities between blocks defined by the above partition.
+Consequently, define the block matrix $\mat{B}_m$ as:

-Then we refer to $(f_m, \boldsymbol{\pi}_m, B_m)$ as the ``$m$-block MLE-SBM approximation'' for the model in $\real$.
+Then we refer to $(f_m, \boldsymbol{\pi}_m, \mat{B}_m)$ as the ``$m$-block MLE-SBM approximation'' for the model in $\real$.
 As $m$ grows larger, the approximation is expected to become better, but it remains consistent with the MLE for any value of $m$.
-In Fig. \ref{fig:spl_grgg_sbm_rank1}, we show for a one-dimensional Gaussian RGG its $32$-block MLE-SBM approximation, and its consequent ``rank-1 approximation'' (that retains only the leading eigenpair of the model, as in Sec. \ref{sec:aspl}.
+In Fig. \ref{fig:spl_grgg_sbm_rank1}, we show for a one-dimensional Gaussian RGG its $32$-block MLE-SBM approximation, and its consequent ``rank-1 approximation'' (that retains only the leading eigenpair of its integral operator in Eq. \eqref{eq:integral_op}).